-Changes in the regulatory environment aside, there are other reasons technology companies should prioritize building a comprehensive data privacy program.
+Changes in the regulatory environment aside, there are other reasons technology companies should prioritise building a comprehensive data privacy programme.
 Consumer sentiment is one.
 Recent data shows that 64% of consumers in the United States consider a company’s data privacy policies very important.
 In a recent survey of more than 1,000 North American consumers, over half of the respondents said they are likelier to trust a company that asks only for information relevant to its products or that limits the amount of personal information requested — a signal, perhaps, that these consumers perceive the company as taking a thoughtful approach to data management.

 In the post pandemic recovery period, technology companies will want to ensure that they are well-positioned to use customer data for innovation and deliver new products and services.
-Transparent and easy-to-understand policies and practices for data privacy and protection will help businesses earn users’ trust along with their willingness to permit the company to collect and use their data to create new and more personalized customer experiences.
+Transparent and easy-to-understand policies and practices for data privacy and protection will help businesses earn users’ trust along with their willingness to permit the company to collect and use their data to create new and more personalised customer experiences.

 Also, as the responsible investment trend continues to expand, a growing number of investors are giving a more critical eye to how technology companies protect their customers’ personal data.
 Current trends suggest data privacy practices are becoming more important to environmental, social and governance